David K. E. Bruce: Personal life and death

+Bruce was an Episcopalian.
 On May 29, 1926, Bruce married Ailsa Mellon, the daughter of the banker and diplomat Andrew W. Mellon.
 They divorced on April 20, 1945.
 Their only daughter, Audrey, and her husband, Stephen Currier, were presumed dead when a plane in which they were flying in the Caribbean disappeared on January 17, 1967, after requesting permission to fly over Culebra, a U. S. Navy installation.
 No trace of the plane, pilot, or passengers was ever found.
 Audrey and Stephen Currier left three children: Andrea, Lavinia, and Michael.

 He married Evangeline Bell (1914–1995) on April 23, 1945, three days after his divorce.
 She was a granddaughter of Sir Herbert Conyers Surtees, a niece of Sir Patrick Ramsay, a stepdaughter of Ambassador Sir James Leishman Dodds, and the elder sister of Virginia Surtees (who married, and divorced, Sir Henry Ashley Clarke, the British Ambassador to Italy).
 They had two sons and one daughter, Alexandra (called Sasha).
 Alexandra died under mysterious circumstances (possibly murder or suicide) in 1975 at age 29 at the Bruce family home in Virginia.

 Bruce purchased and restored Staunton Hill, his family's former estate in Charlotte County, Virginia.

-He died on December 5, 1977 of a heart attack at Georgetown University Medical Center.
+He died on December 5, 1977, of a heart attack at Georgetown University Medical Center.
 He was buried at Oak Hill Cemetery in Washington, D.C.